-I’m in my mid-forties, have been married twice, and have children.
+I’m in my late forties, have been married twice, and have children.
 I’ve been in a variety of long term and short term relationships – some conventional, some unconventional.

 When my first marriage disintegrated I was in deep emotional pain.
 A counsellor helped me find my way and also sparked a deep personal interest into the nature of love, sex and relationships.
 This interest grew into a professional journey that continues today.

 I’ve been to counselling/therapy many times over the course of my life and have had experiences with counsellors ranging from wonderful to terrible.
 I know how important it is to work with a counsellor or therapist that feels right for you.